110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 110 Film in 35mm Film Scanner Holder — DIY Scanning · Photo: Bob Janes / 35mmc.com

 You’ve developed your 110 negatives — now you need to turn them into digital images.
-The 110 format (13×17mm) poses special challenges because the negatives are so small.
+The 110 format (13×17mm) has special requirements because the negatives are so small.

 Flatbed (V600) ★★★ ★★ €€ Usable under 3 MP for 110 — only as a last resort if already available